MP Estate Planning UK

 Legacy Giving Considerations

-1. Specify the charity you wish to benefit in your will.
+1. Specify the charity you wish to benefit in your will — use the full registered name and charity number to avoid any ambiguity.

-3. Review your will regularly to ensure your charitable wishes are up-to-date.
+3. Review your will regularly to ensure your charitable wishes remain up to date — particularly if the value of your estate changes significantly.

 By incorporating charitable donations into your estate plan, you can achieve a balance between supporting good causes and managing your inheritance tax liabilities.
 We are here to guide you through the process, ensuring that your charitable giving is both meaningful and tax-efficient.